-Choosing a printer is not an easy job.
+Choosing a printer is not an easy job especially if you are looking to purchase one to print ID cards.
 There are more than 100 different types of printers with roughly 289 technical features.
 The printer are you looking for might be different from what your neighbor does.

 This article is all about suggestions that make your understandings easy to get the right printer for you.